PacktPublishing/Interpretable-Machine-Learning-with-Python-2E/README.md

 In Page 4 after the output line, I have written "on average, for every additional pound, there are 3.4 inches of height" but it should have been "on average, for every additional inch in height there are 3.4 additional pounds in weight"

 ## Page 27 - Interpretation method types and scopes
-In Page 27 1st Pagragraph, I have written "odds of a rival team winning the championship today, the positive case would be that they own" but I should have written **won** not **own**
+In Page 27 1st Pagragraph, I have written "odds of a rival team winning the championship today, the positive case would be that they own" but I should have written **won** and not **own**